xan1242/MPFmaster/README.md

 This tool isn't perfect.
 It doesn't generate quite identical files to the originals, but they do work.

-- EA Layer 3 duration detection!
-This is key for updating the samples for Pro Street and Undercover!

 - Big endian support for consoles

-- Try out compiling with gcc/clang
+- Try out compiling with gcc/clang -- currently works in macOS, still need make a CMakeLists

-- Figure out where and why trackID -1 is used in actions

-- Figure out why some variable types don't get updates for certain actions
+- Figure out why some variable types don't get updates for certain actions (mostly fixed)

+- Multi track support?
+Currently it assumes each event action is track 1

 - Improve the parser - it's currently a hackjob working on a line-per-line basis

 - Clean up the code - everything is jammed in the main cpp file!

 - Documentation about the syntax and available commands!

+- Test with other games!

 # Credits